 Lavender for Wounds

-In a clinic setting, for treatment of long-term wounds, one physician used topical lavender oil and German chamomile oil on 5 patients compared to 3 controls.
+In a clinical setting, for the treatment of long-term wounds, one physician used topical lavender oil and German chamomile oil on 5 patients compared to 3 controls.
 Of the five receiving the oils, 4 had complete healing and the 5th was mostly healed.

 In mice, lavender oil used topically was able to enhance collagen amounts and fibroblast differentiation, and ultimately speed up wound healing.